xiaodid1/312project-didihouse/README.md

 *Dashboard*: **http://localhost:8080/dashboard**

+***
+Sometime page will not be load corretlly if you laptop or pc is slow or having too many tasks on, please give it a few seconds to load
+***

 You will see two buttons `Login` and `Register` in */* page, each button will navigate you to direct page

 If you are navigating to *Dashboard* page without logging in you will see a welcome message, two buttons `Login` and `Register`, and a message telling you welcome to log in or register, you can also see posts if other users posted.
 But you are not able to **like** any posts.